Community Grants Program

 Applicants must:

-• Have no outstanding debts with Hume City Council
+• Have no debts to Council

 **An incorporated organisation can auspice up to three community groups.